The-One-Who-Speaks-and-Depicts/corpus_distance/README.md

 ## NB!

-The classification is going to be only (and extemely) preliminary, as it is by default language-agnostic and does not use preliminary expert judgements or linguistic information.
+The classification is going to be only (and extremely) preliminary, as it is by default language-agnostic and does not use preliminary expert judgements or linguistic information.
 Basically, the more effort is put into the actual data, the more reliable are final results.

-In addition, the results may not be used as a proof of language relationship (external classification), only as a supporting evidence for tree topology (internal classification), as it is with any kind of phylogenetic methods in historical comparative studies.
+In addition, the results may not be used as a proof of language relationship (external classification), only as a supporting evidence for a tree topology (internal classification), as it is with any kind of phylogenetic methods in historical comparative studies.

 One more important notion is that one should be very careful with using this package for a distantly related lects.
-As it is with any kind of language-agnostic methods, they lose precision with the increase of distance between analysed groups.
+As it is with any kind of language-agnostic methods, it loses precision with the increase of distance between analysed groups (Holman et al., 2008).

 # How to install